Appetizers

-This recipe has a new mixing method which is used to make classic biscuits as well as drop biscuits and scones.
-The purpose of this method is to create a really flakey texture in your baked goods.
-The way to achieve this really depends on the way in which the fat is worked into the dough and you are going to be working with cold solid fat.
+This recipe has a new mixing method used to make classic biscuits and drop biscuits and scones.
+The purpose of this method is to create a flakey texture in your baked goods.
+The way to achieve this depends on how the fat is worked into the dough and you will be working with cold solid fat.
 Start by preheating your oven to 450 degrees Fahrenheit, combine all the dry ingredients in a large bowl and whisk them together until well combined.

-Next, you are going to cut the fat into the dry ingredients and use a pastry cutter or a fork to work the fat into the flour mixture until it is the texture of a coarse meal.
-This process serves two purposes, first is to coat the flour in the fat which is going to inhibit gluten formation keeping the biscuits really tender.
-The second is to distribute little pieces of fat throughout the dough, these pieces of fats are going to melt in the oven creating little pockets of flakiness throughout the biscuits.
+Next, you are going to cut the fat into the dry ingredients and use a pastry cutter or a fork to work the fat into the flour mixture until it has the texture of a coarse meal.
+This process serves two purposes, The first is to coat the flour in the fat which will inhibit gluten formation and keep the biscuits really tender.
+The second is to distribute little pieces of fat throughout the dough, these pieces of fat are going to melt in the oven creating little pockets of flakiness throughout the biscuits.

 Ingredients;